AleoNet/snarkOS/README.md

 The following snarkOS node types exist in the Aleo network:
  - **Validator**: Validator nodes participate in consensus and must be started with an account that is bonded into the committee.
  - **Client**: Clients do not participate in consensus but maintain a ledger.
 They are capable of providing information about the network as well as accepting solutions and transactions and communicating them to their peers.
-Two types of clients exist:
+All clients run the same software, however, for the purposes of configuration management, this document defines two types of clients:
     - Core client: Client node connected directly to a validator node.
     - Outer Client: Client node connected only to other clients or prover nodes.
  - **Prover**: Prover nodes are dedicated to solving the Aleo puzzle.
 They do not participate in consensus or maintain a copy of the ledger.